Loader

 Symptoms of Chikungunya

-Less common, rare symptoms of chikungunya fever include maculopapular rash, conjunctivitis, nausea, vomiting, etc.
+Less common, rare signs of chikungunya fever include maculopapular rash, conjunctivitis, nausea, vomiting, etc.

 There is no vaccine for chikungunya, but most patients tend to recover completely from the infection.
 However, in many cases, the joint pain may persist for several months or years afterwards as well.
 Some patients may even have a relapse of symptoms like polyarthritis, polyarthralgia, Raynaud’s syndrome, or tenosynovitis.